jkohler-u/Bachelorthesis/README.md

 Analysis of the manual evaluations

 ### base_skills.Rmd
-Exploratory analysis of the data from an developmental perspective
+Exploratory analysis of the data from a developmental perspective